-Never use any charger or battery that is damaged or worn out.
+Never use any charger or battery which is damaged.

 Do not short-circuit the battery.
-Accidental short-circuiting can occur when a metallic object (for example coin, clip, or pencil) causes direct connection of the + and - terminals of the battery (metal strips on the bottom of the battery), for example, when you carry a spare battery in your pocket or purse.
-Short-circuiting the terminals may damage the battery or the connecting object.
+Accidental short-circuiting can occur when a metallic object (coin, clip or pen) causes direct connection of the + and - terminals of the battery (metal strips on bottom of the battery) for example when you carry a spare battery in your pocket or purse.
+Short- circuiting the terminals may damage the battery or the connecting object.

-Leaving the battery in hot or cold conditions, such as in a closed car in summer or winter conditions, will reduce the capacity and lifetime of the battery.
-Always try to keep the battery between +15°C (+59°F) and +25°C (+77°F).
+Leaving the battery in hot or cold places, such as in a closed car in summer or winter conditions, will reduce the capacity and lifetime of the battery.
+Always try to keep the battery between 15°C and 25°C (59°F and 77°F).
 A communicator with a hot or cold battery may temporarily not work, even when the battery is fully charged.
-The performance of Lithium-ion batteries is particularly limited in temperatures below 0°C (+32°F).
+Batteries' performance is particularly limited in temperatures well below freezing.

-Do not dispose of batteries in a fire!
+Do not dispose of batteries in a fire !